Author: Paul (2 Co 1:1; 10:1)

 -Roman empire expanding

-Sometime after Paul left Corinth reports came to him about problems in the church.
-Before writing Second Corinthians, he visited Corinth a second time.
+Sometime after Paul left Corinth, reports came to him about problems in the church.
+Before writing 2 Corinthians, he visited Corinth a second time.
 This visit went poorly (2 Co 2:1).
 He went back to Ephesus and wrote a sorrowful letter (2 Co 2:1-4).
-At the time of writing Second Corinthians false teachers had come to undermine Paul’s person and message (2 Co 10:1-2, 10).
+At the time of his writing 2 Corinthians, false teachers had come to undermine Paul’s person and message (2 Co 10:1-2, 10).
 These people claimed to be super-apostles (2 Co 11:5, 23; 12:11).
 Paul went to Corinth to correct this problem, which he described as a “painful” visit (2 Co 2:1).
 These people defied Paul (2 Co 2:5-8,10; 7:12).
-However, some reaffirmed their loyalty to Paul (2 Co 7:7) but the false teachers were still in Corinth.
-Therefore, Paul defended his apostleship in Second Corinthians.
+However, some reaffirmed their loyalty to Paul (2 Co 7:7), but the false teachers were still in Corinth.
+Therefore, Paul defended his apostleship in 2 Corinthians.

-At the time of writing Second Christians the Jerusalem church underwent poverty.
+At the time of the writing of 2 Corinthians, the Jerusalem church underwent poverty.
 Paul challenged the Corinthians to financially support the church in Jerusalem.

 The minority were negative toward Paul (2 Co 10:10).